QuiltMC/rfcs/structure/0062-quilt-community-collab.md

 Collaborators are given access to all moderation-related areas within Program spaces, such as general moderation chat channels and case-tracking threads.
 Additionally, all Collaborators are granted access to spaces dedicated to organizing events between participating communities.

+### Individual Collaborators

+The Individual Collaborator role is given to moderators that have joined the Program, but do not represent any specific community, which may be for any number of reasons.
+We believe that Individual Collaborators should be able to make use of the Program, and can contribute to it just how regular Collaborators can.

+Individuals are given the same level of access that regular Collaborators are given.
+However, Individual Collaborators are not given voting or veto rights --- this is something that still needs to be discussed, but for the sake of simplicity and ease of implementation, this discussion has been deferred until later.

 ### Event Planners

 The Event Planner role is given to members of participating communities' community teams that focus on event creation, execution and management.
 They do not have access to moderation-related areas within Program spaces, and are instead given their own dedicated spaces.